On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 For each $i=1,2,3$, each point $p\in S_i$ can be parameterized by (an appropriate algebraic representation of) the orientation $v_p\in\S^1$ of $p$ with respect to the center $c_i$ of $C_i$ (note that the centers $c_i$ are the points $p_i$ in the original formulation); denote the set of these $n$ orientations as $\Theta_i$.
 In what follows we will interchangeably use both notations, referring to a point $p\in S_i$, for $i=1,2,3$, either by its corresponding parameter $v_p\in\Theta_i$, when we want to stress the algebraic nature of the problem, or as $p$ itself, when geometry is concerned.

 We call a triple $(v_1,v_2,v_3)$, with $v_i\in \Theta_i$, $i=1,2,3$, a \emph{unit triple} if the three corresponding points $p_1\in S_1, p_2\in S_2, p_3\in S_3$ span a unit circle.
 We use the standard algebraic representation of the $v_i$'s, where we replace $v_i$ by $t_i=\tan\frac{v_i}2$, and the corresponding point on $C_i$ then becomes $c_i+\left(\frac{1-t_i^2}{1+t_i^2},\frac{2t_i}{1+t_i^2}\right)$.
-With these representations, the property of being a unit triple can be expressed by a polynomial equation $f(v_1,v_2,v_3)=0$, obtained by the appropriate substitutions into the equation of $F$ (see (\ref{ucirpoly}) in Appendix~\ref{app:F}).
-Clearly, $f$ has constant (and small) degree.
-This illustrates how our problem is indeed a special instance of the general problem mentioned in the introduction.
+With these representations, the property of being a unit triple can be expressed by a polynomial equation $f(v_1,v_2,v_3)=0$, obtained by the appropriate substitutions into the equation (\ref{ucirpoly}) of $F$.
 In what follows we will refer to the $v_i$'s as orientations, also when substituting them in $f$ (the actual substitution should be of the corresponding parameters $\tan\frac{v_i}2$).
 This slightly incorrect treatment is made to simplify the presentation, and has no real consequences in the analysis.

+Clearly, $f$ has constant (and small) degree (which is at most $24$, as is easily checked).
+This illustrates how our problem is indeed a special instance of the general problem mentioned in the introduction.

 We next argue that, without loss of generality (with a possible re-indexing of the input circles and points), we may assume that the points of $S_1$ all lie in the portion of $C_1$ that lies outside the closed disk circumscribed by $C_2$ (this property will become handy for the forthcoming analysis).
 To see this, let $D_1,D_2,D_3$ denote the three (closed) unit disks circumscribed by $C_1,C_2,C_3$, respectively, and consider the intersection region $K=D_1\cap D_2\cap D_3$.
 Assume first that $K$ has a nonempty interior.
 As is well known, the boundary $\partial K$ of $K$ is of the form $c_1\cup c_2\cup c_3$, where $c_i$ is a single (possibly empty) connected arc of $C_i$, for $i=1,2,3$.
 More generally, in the intersection $K$ of any finite number of unit disks, each disk contributes at most one connected arc to $\partial K$.
 Let $C$ be a unit circle in the plane, which is not one of $C_1,C_2,C_3$, and let $D$ denote the disk bounded by $C$.
 Then, as just mentioned, $C$ contributes a single connected arc $c$ to $\partial (K\cap D)$.
 It follows that $C$ avoids the relative interior of at least one of the arcs $c_1,c_2,c_3$, namely the arc not containing any endpoint of $c$.
 (If one of those arcs is empty, $C$ trivially misses that arc.)